peddadabrp/continuous-integration/README.md

 # continuous-integration
-This is a master branch
+This is a devlop-3 branch